 How should I prepare for my at-home recovery?Nate Deisler

-- Ask someone to spend a few days after the surgery at home with you—especially if you live alone.
+- Ask someone to spend at least the first week after surgery at home with you—especially if you live alone.

 - Have dark towels and clothing available.
 They’ll absorb any leaking fluid.